 Having multiple channels linked with your Shopify comes with its own goodies.
 When you sell on multiple Shopify stores, you are open to seeing your business expand and it also allows you to serve your customers better.
 This said and put to one side, the actual management of developing many Shopify stores can be so stressful and difficult to do.

 When this occurs, you begin to think separately for every account, order, item and inventory data.
-You will need to provide answers to questions like maintaining a 360-degree view of customers across each of your stores and also getting the right way of decimating inventory when the same items are sold on two separate stores.
+This is the most convenient way to resolve the Shopify issue you are facing.
+You will need to provide answers to Shopify questions like maintaining a 360-degree view of customers across each of your stores and also getting the right way of decimating inventory when the same items are sold on two separate stores.

 Simple Ways on How to Deal with Shopify Multi-Storefront Challenge

 Though it might be tricky managing more than one Shopify shop, don’t give in to the fear of doing it if it’s necessary you have to try it out.
 Each for each, you must specially optimize all your sites.
 In order words, it’s highly recommended for you to be conversant with the language of your customers.

 Another thing you have to do here is to centralize all your orders into one system.
 By doing this, you can easily manage every of your site's orders consistently without any mismatch or issues that would leave you confused and frustrated.

 Shopify Store Integration with Ruby on Rails Application

 It becomes easier and better to develop a Shopify app with the Ruby on Rails framework since Shopify itself is built with it.
 Why do you need a Shopify app?
 Shopify apps act as a plugin for Shopify stores in situations merchants are looking to improve their store functionality.